Toyota Yaris Cross

-The Toyota Yaris Cross (トヨタ・ヤリスクロス, Toyota Yarisu Kurosu) is a nameplate used by the Japanese automaker Toyota for two vehicles in the subcompact crossover SUV category (B-segment).
+The Toyota Yaris Cross (トヨタ・ヤリスクロス, Toyota Yarisu Kurosu) is a nameplate used by the Japanese automaker Toyota for two vehicles in the subcompact SUV category (B-segment).
 The nameplate first appeared for the crossover SUV counterpart of the XP210 model Yaris based on the Toyota New Global Architecture, which went on sale in August 2020 in Japan and in 2021 in Europe with the model code XP210.

 In May 2023, Toyota released another vehicle with the same name in Indonesia, which is larger and based on the Daihatsu New Global Architecture, with the model code AC200.
 This version is available in most of Southeast Asia, Taiwan, and other emerging markets in Latin America and the Caribbean.

 XP210 series (2020)

 Primarily marketed for the Japanese, European, Oceanian, and Singaporean markets, the XP210 series Yaris Cross is built on GA-B platform as the XP210 series Yaris hatchback and positioned between the Aygo X or Raize and C-HR in Toyota's crossover SUV lineup.
 It replaces the Japanese/European market XP110 series Ist/Urban Cruiser.

 The Yaris Cross was originally planned to be unveiled at the 2020 Geneva Motor Show; however, the show was cancelled due to the COVID-19 pandemic.
 Toyota then released the first pictures and specifications of the Yaris Cross on 23 April 2020.
 The model went on sale in Japan in September 2020, Australia in November 2020 and in Europe in mid-2021.

 Development was done alongside the Yaris hatchback, led by Yasunori Suezawa as chief engineer and Hideaki Hayashi as deputy chief engineer under the internal "Toyota Compact Car Company".
 The design of the Yaris Cross is a collaboration between Toyota's European and Japanese studios, combining cues from the Yaris with features from Toyota's larger SUVs such as the more angular RAV4.
 According to Toyota, the Yaris Cross resembles a diamond when viewed from above because of its wider midsection, which allowed the designers to broaden the wheel arches to achieve a more 'rugged' styling.
 The dashboard design shares many components with the Yaris hatchback.
 The wheelbase of the Yaris Cross is identical to the European market Yaris, but the ground clearance is increased by 30 mm over the standard Yaris.